-, which is a special region of the country that provides numerous tax advantages to businesses registered here.
+Foreign investors can set up a trust in Labuan for the purpose of holding benefits for another party (the beneficiary) as well as for charitable purposes.
+Labuan is a special region of the country that provides numerous tax advantages to businesses registered here.
+Trusts in Labuan can be created for a number of purposes and the advantageous registration and operating requirements draw many investors to this particular jurisdiction.
 The main institution which regulates this type of entity is the Labuan Financial Services Authority (LFSA) and investors who want to operate on this market have to respect its rules regarding the incorporation or taxation.
-Our team of company formation agents in Labuan

 Investors can set up a Labuan trust under the regulations of the Labuan Trusts Act 1996 and the Labuan Special Trusts and Labuan Foundations 2010.
 Those who are interested in company formation in Malaysia should know that the local legislation also recognizes the Islamic trust, under the regulations of the Labuan Islamic Special Trust.